Anne Lawrence: Work

-Besides her book, Lawrence has published numerous literature reviews on autogynephilia and Blanchard's typology, other erotic target location errors and paraphilias, and gender dysphoria, transgenderism, and transition.
-She has additionally published multiple clinical studies on transgender women, transition, and autogynephilia and other paraphilias.
-Lawrence has defended Blanchard's typology against opposition and critiqued studies claiming to contradict it.
+Besides her book, Lawrence has published numerous literature reviews on autogynephilia, Blanchard's typology, erotic target location errors, paraphilias, gender dysphoria, transgender people, and gender transition.
+She has published multiple clinical studies on transgender women, gender transition, autogynephilia, and paraphilias.
+Lawrence has defended Blanchard's typology against opposition and critiqued studies that contradict the typology.
 She has also challenged claims by some, such as sexologist Charles Allen Moser, that cisgender women experience autogynephilia similarly to transgender women.
-She has additionally critiqued the brain-sex theory of transgenderism, at least applied to transgender women matching the profile of being autogynephilic.
-In 2009, Lawrence published a case report of autoandrophilia in a gay man, which was one of the first documented reports of this claimed phenomenon.
+She has critiqued the theory of the structure of the brain being a cause of gender incongruence, at least applied to trans women who she considers autogynephilic.
+In 2009, Lawrence published a case report of autoandrophilia in a gay man.

 Lawrence has been a member of the American Medical Association and the International Academy of Sex Research and has served on the board of directors of the Society for the Scientific Study of Sexuality.
-She has been a member of the Harry Benjamin International Gender Dysphoria Association (HBIGDA) (now the World Professional Association for Transgender Health or WPATH) since 1995.
-Lawrence was a consultant for the fifth version (1998), a coauthor of the sixth version (2001), and provided limited recommendations for the seventh version (2012) of the HBIGDA/WPATH Standards of Care for gender dysphoria and transgender people.
-She worked to help liberalize the Standards of Care and to reduce barriers to care, especially for transgender women who fit the profile of being autogynephilic.
-Besides the Standards of Care, Lawrence provided input on gender dysphoria and transgenderism to the 2013 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+She has been a member of the World Professional Association for Transgender Health since 1995.
+Lawrence was a consultant for the fifth version (1998), a coauthor of the sixth version (2001), and provided limited recommendations for the seventh version (2012) of the WPATH Standards of Care for gender dysphoria and transgender people.
+She worked to help liberalize the Standards of Care and to reduce barriers to care, especially for trans women who are labelled autogynephilic.
+Besides the Standards of Care, Lawrence provided input on gender dysphoria and transgender people to the 2013 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 She subsequently criticized some of the decisions for this area of the DSM-5 after it was published.